 Enter a URL

 Now, this is just a guideline.
-You may want to cache your images for a year, you may want to cache your HTML for 30 minutes to an hour, just so that any user hopping backwards and forwards between pages gets a smooth experience.
+You may want to cache your images for a year, you may want to cache your HTML for 30 minutes to an hour, just so that any user hopping backward and forwards between pages gets a smooth experience.

 The final thing to enable on your server is GZip.
 Use Check GZIP compression tool to check the current position of your Gzip.
-If you've not come across this before, it’s supported by all browsers, and it’s an incredibly powerful tool for compressing any text based assets.
+If you've not come across this before, it’s supported by all browsers, and it’s an incredibly powerful tool for compressing any text-based assets.
 There are some huge wins to be had with compression rates up to 80%.
 Now, how you enable this will depend on your server, but the gains are big for a relatively small amount of work.
-I recently got this working on my server using some snippets to .htaccess file.
-So add the below codes to your server .htaccess file
+I recently got this working on my server using some snippets to the .htaccess file.
+So add the below codes to your server file

-Hopefully this has been a useful insight into how you can improve your site's load time performance.
+Hopefully, this has been a useful insight into how you can improve your site's load time performance.
 I challenge you to get 100 points on your PageSpeed score.
 Cheers.